ByAUJay

 Governance and integrity: proofs and checkpoints

-• Proof of Indexing (POI) from The Graph is a great model: it computes digests of entity-store changes so indexers can prove they indexed the same data.
-Even if you don’t use Subgraphs, adopt a similar checkpointing scheme to detect divergence between clusters or regions. (thegraph.com)
+- The Proof of Indexing (POI) from The Graph is a really useful concept.
+It creates digests of changes in the entity store, enabling indexers to prove they’ve indexed the same data.
+Even if Subgraphs aren't your thing, you might want to think about using a similar checkpointing method.
+It can be a great way to catch any inconsistencies between different clusters or regions. (thegraph.com)

 Cost control: fewer RPCs, more parallelization